vickydelk/DH110-UX/Assignment01/README.md

 ### #7 Flexibility and Efficiency of Use
-**Definition:** Grant more experienced users shortcuts to speed up their uses. <br /> **Evaluation:** This heuristic is not met, every user, no matter how advanced, must go through the same experience without being able to speed up the process.
+**Definition:** Grant more experienced users shortcuts to speed up their uses. <br /> **Evaluation:** This heuristic is not met, every user, no matter how advanced, must go through the same experience without being able to speed up the process. <br />
 **Severity Rating:** 2

 ### #8 Aesthetic and Minimalist Design
-**Definition:** Only contain relevant and necessary information. <br /> **Evaluation:** This heuristic is not met, the page is very convoluted with irrelevant links and articles making it hard for the user to focus.
+**Definition:** Only contain relevant and necessary information. <br /> **Evaluation:** This heuristic is not met, the page is very convoluted with irrelevant links and articles making it hard for the user to focus. <br />
 **Severity Rating:** 3

 ### #9 Help Users Recognize, Diagnose, and Recover From Errors